Skip to contents

 )

-macOS apps can only be built on macOS.
-Windows and Linux apps can be cross-compiled from macOS, but native builds are more reliable.
+• macOS apps build only on macOS.
+Apple’s signing and .app packaging run through native tools.
+Windows and Linux will cross-compile from macOS, but each platform’s own native build is more reliable.

 export(